Mass evacuations in eastern Pakistan as India releases water from swollen rivers

 Nationwide, floods triggered by seasonal rains have killed more than 800 people in Pakistan since June 26.

-In Kashmir, which is split between the two sides and claimed by both in its entirety, dozens have also died and thousands have been displaced in the Indian-administered part of the region.
+In Kashmir, which is split between the two sides and claimed by both in its entirety, at least 65 have also died and hundreds have been displaced in the Indian-administered Jammu area.

+Many of the region’s rivers and tributaries eventually flow into Pakistan and the part of Kashmir it controls.
+On Tuesday, Indian officials said most rivers and streams were overflowing, with muddy waters inundating homes in several places and damaging roads and bridges.
+Water levels in multiple rivers continued to rise in the region.

+According to the Indian Meteorological Department, rains should persist until late Tuesday.

 Pakistan says India cannot scrap the treaty unilaterally.
 The treaty had earlier survived two wars between the countries, in 1965 and 1971, and a major border skirmish in 1999.
 The suspension of treaty and scaling down of diplomatic ties by India over the killing of tourists eventually set off tit-for-tat missile strikes by the both sides in May.